Campus of Michigan Technological University: Residence halls and apartments

 Because of a very large incoming class in 2008, the Franklin Square Inn, a Best Western located in downtown Houghton, housed approximately 60 students through a two-year agreement with Housing and Residential Life.
 The completion of the construction of Hillside Place for the fall 2010 semester removed the need for this additional off-campus housing.

-The residence halls each have a council representing the students of that hall, such as the Wadsworth Hall Student Association (WHSA), the McNair Hall Association (MHA), Hillside Hall Association (HHA) and the Douglass Houghton Hall Council (DHHC).
+The residence halls each have a council representing the students of that hall, such as the Wadsworth Hall Student Association (WHSA), the McNair Hall Association (MHA), Hillside Hall Association (HHA), the Douglass Houghton Hall Council (DHHC), and the East Hall Association (EHA).
 The Inter-Residence Hall Council (IRHC) consists of members from all of these hall councils, as well as several at-large members, and represents all of the residents to the campus and community.

 Former buildings

 Hotchkiss Hall was constructed in 1930 and named after William Hotchkiss the third president of Michigan Tech.
 It housed the mechanical engineering and electrical engineering departments along with the A. E. Seaman Mineral Museum.
 The building was later demolished to make way for the Electrical Energy Resource Center.

 Hubbell Hall was built in 1889 as the schools first dedicated building, at the time it was known as State Hall.
 After the building's benefactor Jay Abel Hubbell passed away, the buildings name was changed in his honor.
 Hubbell Hall eventually became home to the physics and math departments.
 In 1968, the building was demolished to make way for the Mechanical Engineering–Engineering Mechanics Building.